Howie Rose: Hockey

-After the 2015-2016 season, Rose announced he would not return to call Islanders games after the end of the season.
+After the 2015–16 season, Rose announced he would not return to call Islanders games after the end of the season.

 Other career roles

 Rose was the original prime-time radio host on WFAN when the station went all-sports in 1987, hosting the program until 1995.
-Rose occasionally worked games for Fox NHL Saturday in the mid-1990s, and now works for Fox Saturday Baseball.
+Rose occasionally worked games for Fox NHL Saturday in the mid-1990s, and now works for MLB on Fox.
 He has also called Long Island Blackbirds basketball and soccer.

-On March 1, 2013, his book Put it in the Book was released.
+On March 1, 2013, his book "Put it in the Book" was released.
 The book is an autobiography and memoir of 50 years of Mets history.
 The book was co-written with Phil Pepe.

 Announcing style

 Rose's end-of-game catchphrase is, "Put it in the books", used after the final out is recorded in a Mets win.
 After Mets losses, Rose says "and the ballgame is over".
 When he uses the phrasing "and the Mets are leading by a score of _ to _", he is using the same diction as original Mets broadcaster Lindsey Nelson.